Memory-efficient structured convex optimization via extreme point sampling: Discussion

 \subsection{Preliminary Computational Results}

 We conclude with some preliminary computational experiments for \textsc{MaxCut}.
-The algorithms we propose are simple to implement, and offer a scope for modification and improvement.
-Our aim here is to illustrate this simplicity and to identify possible areas for future algorithmic developments.
-We generated random graphs with sizes $n = 800$ to $n = 2000$ and with average degree of $10$.
-Note that all the graphs had unweighted edges.
+The algorithms we propose are simple to implement, and offer scope for modification and improvement.
+Our aim is to illustrate this simplicity and identify possible areas for future algorithmic developments.
+The input parameter values for~\eqref{prob:relaxedMC} were set as $d = n$, $\alpha = n$, $\omega = 1$, $\epsilon = 0.1$ $\beta = 4\textup{Tr}(C)$ and $M = 4\frac{\log(2d)}{\epsilon}$.
+We use unweighted graphs from \textsc{Gset} dataset with size varying between $n=800$ and $n=7000$.
 The computations were performed using MATLAB R2018b on a machine with 8GB RAM and 4 cores.
-The input parameter values for \textsc{MaxCut} were set as $d = n$, $\alpha = n$, $\omega = 1$, $\epsilon = 0.1$ $\beta = 4\textup{Tr}(C)$ and $M = 4\frac{\log(2d)}{\epsilon}$.

-The key observation during the implementation was that the working memory at any time during the algorithm was restricted to at most $20n$, which is linear in the size of the graph as claimed.
-We tracked the change in infeasibility, which also determines an upper bound on sub-optimality of the solution, with each iteration.
-The plot of $\log(\| \mathcal{A}(X) - b\|_{\infty})$ vs $\log(t)$ (iteration number) for $n =800$ and $n=2000$ is shown in Figure~\ref{fig:ConstrViol}.
+The peak memory requirement was noted using the \texttt{profiler} command in MATLAB.